JIAXINGUY/aaronstevenwhite.github.io/presentations.md

 # Upcoming presentations

+Vashishtha, S., B. Van Durme, & **A.S.
+White**.
+2019.
+Fine-Grained Temporal Relation Extraction.
+To be presented at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.

 Yan, S. & **A.S.
 White**.
 2019.
 A Framework for Decoding Event-Related Potentials from Text.
 To be presented at the 9th Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2019), Minneapolis, MN, June 7, 2019.

 # Past presentations